Lead is Dead! (Except for Starting Batteries)

 USING DC to DC CHARGERS

 There are many benefits to using DC to DC chargers.
-One of those benefits is that the charge profiles can be custom configured to charge lithium iron phosphate batteries where your factory alternator or legacy lead-acid charge equipment cannot be programmed for this.
+One of those benefits is that the charge profiles can be custom configured to charge LFP batteries where your factory alternator or legacy lead-acid charge equipment cannot be programmed for this.
 The Victron Orion TR Smart and Sterling power DC to DC chargers can also absorb a load-dump from a BMS disconnect where your factory alternator cannot.

 Sizing a DC to DC charger